Loading...

 Correct Answer: A

-Rational: The type of hernia in which the hernial sac protrudes directly through the abdominal wall in the region of Hesselbach triangle is called an inguinal hernia.
+Rationale: The type of hernia in which the hernial sac protrudes directly through the abdominal wall in the region of Hesselbach triangle is called an inguinal hernia.
 The inguinal triangle represents an area of potential weakness in the abdominal wall through which herniation can occur.
 Inguinal hernias may be direct, entering the inguinal canal, or indirect, in which the bowel enters the inguinal canal via the deep inguinal ring.

 Hematology